 It is often argued that female labour force participation is declining in India due to rising incomes that allow more women to stay at home, which is the preferred household choice in a predominantly patriarchal society.
-However, this column contends that the trend is mainly explained by a scarcity of suitable jobs opportunities outside of farming and close to
+However, this column contends that the trend is mainly explained by a scarcity of suitable jobs opportunities outside of farming and close to place of residence.

 Voluntary withdrawal from labour force?

 A different explanation, the so-called 'income effect', has been the focus of most academic research in recent years1.
 Higher earnings have gradually allowed more rural women to stay at home, it is argued, and this is a preferred household choice in a predominantly patriarchal society.
 Other considerations in the recent literature include growing school attendance of young girls and the lack of institutional child support in the context of shrinking family sizes.
 These explanations are consistent with the fact that female LFPR is much lower in urban areas, as the latter enjoy higher incomes, offer more school choices, and host fewer extended families.
-While reference is increasingly made in the literature to the availability of
+While reference is increasingly made in the literature to the availability of jobs, or lack thereof, labour demand is not rigorously introduced in the analyses.
+Our results confirm the importance of the supply-side factors emphasised by the literature, but show that these factors can explain less than a quarter of the recent decline in India's female LFPR.

 Our paper presents evidence pointing to a less 'voluntary' withdrawal from the labour force than the income effect explanation implies.
 At an aggregate level, districts which experienced faster wage growth also saw larger declines in rural female LFPR.
 But the estimated correlation is such that a doubling of wages in real terms – which is what happened in India between 2004-05 and 2011-12 – would only result in a decline in rural female LFPR by around 3 percentage points.
 Looking more closely, the criterion to assess labour force participation turns out to be excessively stringent.
 As per the National Sample Survey (NSS) definitions of 'Usual Status' and 'Principal Status', a person is not considered part of the labour force if he or she has not been looking for a job for at least six months during the survey year.
 As a result, women who were registered with a placement agency, or who worked or sought work under the Mahatma Gandhi National Rural Employment Act (MNREGA), are counted as being out of the labour force.
 Elsewhere they would most probably be considered unemployed, hence as part of the labour force.
 If their number is taken into account, the rural female LFPR would be about 3 percentage points higher.